ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/memory-management-design.md

 ### Integration with error reporting
 We need to use the error types defined by the error reporting group and use their newer `Annotation` type.
-Note: If the newer `alloc` is implemented then we would not have to rely on inferring the class field types ourselves from the `type` field in annotation, instead this information would be given by the `fixed` field in the newer alloc.
+Note: If the newer `alloc` is implemented, then we would not have to rely on inferring the class field types ourselves from the `type` field in annotation.
+Instead, this information would be given by the `fixed` field in the newer alloc.

 ### Porting to WASM
 We plan to port as much functionality as we can from JS in `memory.ts` to WASM in `memory.wat`.
 We believe this should speed up the memory management functionality by a bit.
 We plan to do this after making sure our functionality works correctly on the JS implementation.